-The Committee will elect a Chairperson from committee members who have completed at least one year of service of one or more consecutive terms.
-The election of the Chairperson for the following academic year will take place during the preceding Spring term.
-The Chairperson will assume responsibilities on August 1.
+The Committee will elect a Chairperson from committee members who have completed at least one year of service in one or more consecutive terms.
+The election of the Chairperson for the following academic year will take place during the preceding spring term.
+The Chairperson will assume responsibilities in August.
 The Chairperson will be eligible to vote.
 The Chairperson will be granted the equivalent of one quarter release time during the Spring semester.
 The duties of the chairperson will include but not be limited to:

-- a. convening the Committee.
-The first meeting will be a training session with the PTW Committee and will occur during the week preceding the start of the Fall semester; - b. conducting all meetings; - c. organizing procedures, preparing the committee calendar, and scheduling all discussion meetings; - d. overseeing the publication and distribution to all members of the bargaining unit the approved tenure policy and the approved statement of promotion policies and procedures; - e. requesting and receiving all pertinent additional information, testimony, or other evidence requested by the University-wide committee; - f. normally, acting as the individual responsible for reviewing applicants' official personnel files, when necessary.
-(This does not preclude the other members of the committee from reviewing personnel files if they so desire.); - g. notifying applicants of their right to appear before the committee and organizing the applicants' interview meetings; - h. receiving and tabulating all committee members' individual scores; - i. communicating to each applicant his/her scores and then conveying the ranked list of applicants to the President or his/her designee and the APSCUF Chapter President; and - j. meeting with applicants desiring further information.
+- a. convening the Committee (The first meeting will be a training session with the PTW Committee and will occur during the week preceding the start of the fall semester); - b. conducting all meetings; - c. organizing procedures, preparing the committee calendar, and scheduling all discussion meetings;

+- d. overseeing the publication and distribution to all members of the bargaining unit the approved tenure policy and procedures and the approved statement of promotion policies and procedures; - e. requesting and receiving all pertinent information, testimony, or other evidence requested by the University-wide committee; - f. normally, acting as the individual responsible for reviewing candidates' official personnel files, when necessary (This does not preclude the other members of the committee from reviewing personnel files if they so desire.); - g. notifying applicants of their right to appear before the committee and organizing the candidates' interview meetings; - h. receiving and tabulating all committee members' individual scores; - for tenure, communicating to each candidate TeP's recommendation/nonrecommendation for tenure and then conveying the list of recommended and non recommended candidates to the President or his/her designee and the APSCUF Chapter President; and - i. meeting with candidates desiring further information.